 The Oliver Y-DNA project was begun in 2003.
 It was administered by Mr. Pat Oliver until his death in August of 2009.
 Over 100 Oliver men had been tested by that time.
 His webpage was available until January, 2010 but is no longer available on at its previous URL.
 A copy is now posted here, but keep in mind that his email doesn't work and that this page does not show recent participants.

-Some groups of matching Oliver men or their female relatives have provided genealogical information which allows one to see connections to a common ancestor.
+Most men in the groups of matching Oliver men have provided genealogical information which allows one to see connections to a common ancestor.
 CLICK ON the names of the separate webpages below, that illustrate this information. (note that in December 2017, RootsWeb was taken down and therefore these pages are not available until it is reinstated.)

-A webpage that shows only the genealogical charts for most of the groups listed below, in that order is available.
+A webpage that shows only the genealogical charts for most of the groups.
 Please see:

 Cyan Group 01 Maryland ancestors